RohitT415/a2-DataVis-5ways-rohittallapragada/README.md

 ## Design Achievements

 1. **Colors**: All five visualizations use the same color mapping so it's easier to compare and contrast their major differences.

+**AI Usage**: Chatgpt 4o (free) was used to give me instructions on how to format this README, specifically things like bolded lettering, text headers, and embedding screenshots.